BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 TODO: Verify why the things of not repeating the metrics values in the metrics_track_record dictionary in the metrics_changes.py script, cause it might be making a problem that we have less metrics evolution than the number of commits of that file?
 Lines 243 and 244

+TODO: Clean the metrics_changes.py outputs.
+Add progress bar and make it as clean as possible.

 TODO: Update the README.md file about what the scripts do after the new changes.

 <div align="center">